gumpshroom/hccs-svn/README.md

 Required other stuff:

+Stuffed mortar shell and Curse of weaksauce for CSS, but you can modify it easily.

 Read www.reddit.com/r/kol/wiki/guides/iloath_hccs if you have clip arts

 You just need some perm, but more increase your chances.